YoussefElaamraoui/EffectivePandas2/Chapter 17/chapter 17.md

 make.astype('category').cat.as_ordered()
 ```

-as you can see there it is also a cat attribute
+as you can see there it is also a cat accessor

 ### Generalization